HomeBlogTruckee River Rafting: The Complete Guide (A Tahoe City Float!)

 Can I float the Truckee without a raft company?

-Call us lazy, but we’re hooked on the wild convenience that a Truckee River Raft rental offers with the provided raft, included parking, shuttle service and assisted exit before the rapids begin.
+That said—we’re hooked on the wild convenience that a Truckee River Raft rental offers with the provided raft, included parking, shuttle service and assisted exit before the rapids begin.

 How challenging is the rafting trip?